Long Island Foreclosure Attorney

 No one is immune to financial adversity.
 Whether by misfortune, simple mistakes, tumultuous economies, or unexpected disasters, we all may find ourselves in a situation where we cannot make ends meet and are unsure of what tomorrow could bring.
 At Robert H. Solomon, PC, we have worked with countless clients since 1990, and we can attest to the fact that even those with an admirable work ethic and unwavering integrity may face the nightmare of a foreclosure proceeding.

+A foreclosure does not typically begin until you are 120 days (nearly 4 months) delinquent, however, under certain circumstances, it may start sooner than later.
 If you have received notice of foreclosure, we want to do everything in our professional power to help rescue your home.
 With our team on your side, you have the best possible chance of delaying or preventing foreclosure.

 How Does Foreclosure Work?

 Before we dive into solutions, we work to ensure our clients have an in-depth understanding of the foreclosure process.

 Foreclosure is when a lender seizes a property when the borrower fails to make mortgage payments.
 The exact process differs from state to state, but federal law requires lenders to immediately notify borrowers of foreclosure.
 Additionally, your lender cannot initiate foreclosure within 120 days of your failure to make payments.

 We want to emphasize that receiving a foreclosure notice does not mean you have run out of time.
 Acting quickly is critical, however, and we are fully prepared to help you find the right solution for your situation.

 On average, the foreclosure process in New York can take up to 6 and 18 months, however, it may take longer or shorter depending on your situation.
 A foreclosure also typically goes through the court and it is handled based on their schedule and the facts of the case.